 Coleford is a small market town in the Forest of Dean, Gloucestershire, It is located two miles east of the Wales border and near to the Wye Valley.
 It is easy to get to by road, alternatively, there is a reliable bus service to the town.

-The town centre is blessed with a great choice of food shops, these are great for locals or for tourists to stock up when on a holiday.
+Coleford has a splendid choice of food shops, these are great for locals or for tourists to stock up when on a holiday.
 The area is a haven for walkers and there are many routes to hike throughout the area, including walking to Redbrook on the River Wye.

-The town centre is based around a clocktower in Market Square, the clocktower used to be part of a church that was demolished in the 19th century.
-The church was demolished due to a growth in the congregation, leading to the building of a new church that overlooks the town called St John the Evangelist’s.
+They base the town centre around the clock tower in Market Square.
+The clock tower used to be part of a church that they in the 19th century.
+They demolished the church because of a growth in the congregation,/ This resulted in a new church that overlooks the town called St John the Evangelist’s being built.
 The clock tower has a nice open space surrounding it, ideal for sitting with refreshments.
 The square houses a stage at the annual music festival.

 There is a very nice mural in the town centre called Men of Iron and Steel.
-The mural in Mushet Walk was completed in 2014 by artist Tom Cousins.
+They completed the mural in Mushet Walk in 2014.
+Artist Tom Cousins created it.
 Depicted in the artwork are David Mushet (1772-1847) and his son Robert Forester Mushet (1811-1891) who were pioneers in all things iron and steel.
 In 1856 Robert Mushet perfected the Bessemer process of steel manufacture and later in 1868, he discovered self-hardening steel.

 There are many tourist attractions in the local area for people to visit.

-Puzzlewood is an ancient woodland site, near Coleford, Puzzlewood covers 14 acres in total.
+Puzzlewood is an ancient woodland site, near Coleford.
+The Puzzlewood site covers 14 acres in total.
 The site shows evidence of open cast iron ore mining dating from the Roman period, and possibly earlier

-Over a mile of pathways were laid down in the early 19th century to provide access to the woods and provide picturesque walks.
+They created miles of pathways in the early 19th century to provide access to the woods and provide picturesque walks.
 The area contains strange rock formations, secret caves and ancient trees, with a confusing maze of paths.
-It is said to be one of J. R. R. Tolkien’s inspirations for Middle-earth in The Lord of the Rings.
-For Dr Who fans Puzzlewood was used as a filming location twice back in 2010, the BBC has also filmed Merlin here too.
+They say it was one of J. R. R. Tolkien’s inspirations for Middle-earth in The Lord of the Rings.
+For Dr Who fans, Puzzlewood was filming location twice back in 2010.
+The BBC has also filmed Merlin here too.

 Where to stay in Coleford?